AgateTravel WeLiveToServe

 How Cold Is Mount Fuji in January?

-January is the coldest month in Mount Fuji, with the monthly average temperature ranging from -6 to 5℃ (21.2-41℉) around the foothills; while the maximum temperatures can occasionally reach 8℃ (46.4 ℉), the minimum temperatures can sometimes drop to below -8℃ (17.6 ℉).
-The higher mountain areas are bitterly cold: Mount Fuji’s 5th Station, the highest point climbers can reach this month, has an average temperature as low as -15 to -5°C (5-23°F).
+January is the coldest month in Mount Fuji, with the monthly average temperature ranging from -6 to 5℃ (21.2-41℉) around the foothills.
+The maximum temperatures occasionally reach 8℃ (46.4 ℉), while the minimum temperatures sometimes drop to below -8℃ (17.6℉).
+In the higher mountain areas, it’s frosty.
+Mount Fuji’s 5th Station, the highest point climbers can reach this month, has highs only around -3°C (26.6°F) and lows around -16°C (3.2°F).

 Precipitation & Humidity

-Due to Mount Fuji’s temperate maritime climate and the large amount of snow on the higher mountain, the humidity in the surrounding areas in January is not low, at 62%.
+Due to its temperate maritime climate and the large amount of snow on the higher mountain, the humidity in the surrounding areas in January is not low, at 62%.

 Daylength & Sunshine Hours